 Make a DIY style Billy Bookcase via SmileLikeYouMeanIt

-Don’t forget to add handles so you can pull it in and out easily!
+Don’t forget to add handles like these so you can pull it in and out easily!
 I love this idea and would love to create some units like those for the cupboard under our stairs.
 It has truly inspired me.
-If you add wheels, remember that you will need to support the flooring underneath!
+These are my absolute favourite handles, they look so fancy!

 Invest In Or make storage boxes with wheels